How to Apply for SSDI After Traumatic Brain Injury

 How to Apply for SSDI After Traumatic Brain Injury?

-Neuropsych testing shows severe deficits in processing speed, working memory, and executive function compared to pre-injury baseline.
-I cannot remember conversations from 30 minutes ago.
-I lose my temper over minor frustrations, which is new since the injury.
+Describe the results of neuropsychological testing that show severe deficits in processing speed, working memory, and executive function compared to your pre-injury baseline.
+Explain that you cannot remember conversations from 30 minutes ago and lose your temper over minor frustrations.

 How ClaimPath Helps?